Heterobasidion Root Disease (HRD)

-- Currently there are two products registered and available in Wisconsin to prevent HRD.
-Cellu-Treat is a Borate-based chemical and RotstopC is a biological fungicide that contains spores of a naturally occurring wood decay fungus.
-Both products can be mixed in water and applied either manually using a backpack sprayer or mechanically with an attachment on a processor.
+Currently there are two pesticides to prevent HRD registered with the Dept. of Agriculture, Trade and Consumer Protection in Wisconsin.
+Cellu-Treat® (disodium octaborate tetrahydrate) is a Borate-based chemical and Rotstop®C is a biological fungicide that contains spores of the naturally occurring wood decay fungus, Phlebiopsis gigantea.
+Both products can be mixed in water and applied using a backpack sprayer or an attachment to a harvester.

 Management information is available in the HRD treatment guidelines.
 For recommendations when HRD is in a stand, view Appendix A.